mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-Night is designated as an Amber Zone to warn visiting Travellers of the effects that come from cohabitation with the world’s native intelligent species.
+Night is designated as an Amber Zone to warn visiting Travellers of the effects that come from cohabitation with the world's native intelligent species.
 The Imperial Navy base in the system maintains a mostly separate existence for obvious reasons but naval personnel may sometimes be found on planet for short periods